 Malcolm McLaren has an indelible role in the history of punk rock, either beloved or hated for his managerial skills.
 In February of 1975, the New York Dolls, once a forerunner in punk, tried to revive a lagging career by hiring McLaren as their new manager.
 Understanding the value of shock, McLaren took the band and reintroduced them as born again communists.
 They draped themselves in communist flags and said catchy phrases like "better red than dead."
 Unfortunately for the band, they continued to fail.

-With spiked hair, tattered clothes, and safety pins as jewelry, they frequented talk shows and publicly badmouthed fellow artists, bands, and musicians.
+After his attempt with the New York Dolls, McLaren relocated to With spiked hair, tattered clothes, and safety pins as jewelry, they frequented talk shows and publicly badmouthed fellow artists, bands, and musicians.
 They spoke harshly of the British class system and the subjugation of the working class.
 They made news for concert violence and fighting with fans.
 The Sex Pistols were also as notorious for their brashness as they were for their inability to play their instruments.

 Their shock value not only brought them fame, but made them the single most recognizable punk band.
 Therefore, many believed that punk rock began with the Pistols, while others believed it made punk into a novelty and signified the beginning of the end.